Due Date: April 9 (Friday)

 - I know this is getting to the busy time of the semester, so remember extensions are available, as always.

 - Remember you can always re-submit these projects for a shiny new grade, and incorporate feedback.

 Important: There’s only one “free pass” for the Show and Tell projects.
 This is the third one, so if you’ve only completed one so far, you’ve already used up your free pass and will need to submit a project.

 There are many different ways you can do that: traditional, scholarly, or more creative and interpretive.
 As long as you can share your project digitally with your colleagues in the course, the sky is the limit (more or less).
-Examples from the second round include a game (!), several encyclopedia-style entries, response papers to different suggested materials, a second talk-show video interview, and an informative post that pretends to be click bait.
-Check them out on this randomizer, and give feedback!
-Who knows what this round will bring?
+Check out the examples from the second round in the Student Posts blog stream (and I’ll put up the randomizer shortly, too) Who knows what this round will bring?

-To make sure you pick a viable project, one that your colleagues feel is of equitable size and effort, and to get a sense of the variety of ideas there are, please pitch your idea in the Cloud Lounge by Tuesday, Oct.
-20, 11.59pm.
-I’ve opened a discussion.
+To make sure you pick a viable project, one that your colleagues feel is of equitable size and effort, and to get a sense of the variety of ideas there are, please Google Chat Room by Tuesday, April 7, 11.59pm.
 Just a few lines is fine, to coordinate between closely related topics and to prevent you from embarking on a Ph.D.-sized research project.
 (I’d love you to do that, but we don’t have time.)

-During drop-in tutorials and the video-conference check-in, we will talk about your ideas.
+During Get Stuff Done and if we can find time our Thursday class time, we will talk about your ideas.
 I highly encourage you to drop-in/attend and brainstorm.

 How to submit